-ICT Curriculum Intent
+Computing Curriculum Intent

-ICT Curriculum Implementation
+Computing Curriculum Implementation

 Computing teaching will deliver these requirements throughout our half-termly themes.
 Our Computing progression model is broken down into three strands that make up the computing curriculum.
 These are Computer Science, Information Technology and Digital Literacy.
 Computer Science underlines the knowledge and skills relating to programming, coding, algorithms and computational thinking.
 Information Technology underlines the knowledge and skills relating to communication, multimedia and data representation and handling.
-Digital Literacy underlines the knowledge and skills relating to online safety and technology uses all of which are covered weather combined or discreetly.
+Digital Literacy underlines the knowledge and skills relating to online safety and technology uses all of which are covered whether combined or discreetly.

+We use and follow the NCCE Teach computing scheme ensuring consistency of knowledge, vocabulary and skills progression throughout the school.
 We recognise that computing is a specialist subject and not all teachers are computing specialists.
-We are building our staff’s knowledge and skills base through a series of training sessions.
-The Kapow scheme of work enables clear coverage of the computing curriculum whilst also providing support and CPD in the form of video training to deliver lessons.
+We are building our staff’s knowledge and skills base through training sessions.

+Teachers and pupils are also aware of the importance of health and safety and pupils are always supervised when using technology and accessing the internet.
 We provide a variety of opportunities for computing learning inside and outside the classroom.
-Computing and safeguarding go hand in hand and we place a specific focus on internet safety inside and outside of the classroom.
+Computing and safeguarding go hand in hand, and we place a specific focus on internet safety inside and outside of the classroom.
 In addition to all pupils studying an online safety unit through their computing lessons, every year we also take part in National Safer Internet Day in February.
 Internet Safety assemblies are also held as well as regular parent internet safety communication to respond to any recent developments.

-ICT Curriculum Impact
+Computing Curriculum Impact